ShreyasJothish/shreyasjothish.github.io/_posts/2019-03-14-gun-violence-analysis.md

 ## Project Description

-* Gun violence analysis was done as part of Lambda School’s build week and I was responsible for data analysis and visualization.
+* Gun violence analysis was carried out as part of Lambda School’s build week and I was responsible for data analysis and visualization.

+* The original data set needed data wrangling get the summary.
+Some of the important steps carried out are listed below.
+> Few of the incidents like 2017 Las Vegas Mandalay Bay shooting needed to be handled manually.
+> Information across participant features listed needed to be consolidated together for clear understanding of data.
+> Many location information with respect to individual shooting incidents were missing.
+So using geocoder API the latitude and longitude were retrieved and merged.

+* Choropleth map across gun violence across different states is as shown below.
 ![](/img/gunviolence/gunviolence_img_1.PNG)

+* Scatter plot of top 10 states with respect to mass shooting incidents across states is as shown below.
 ![](/img/gunviolence/gunviolence_img_2.PNG)

 ![](/img/gunviolence/gunviolence_img_3.PNG)
 ![](/img/gunviolence/gunviolence_img_4.PNG)